 As with any other credit card application, there are some techniques you could use to maximize the possibility of being approved for your Centurion Card application.
 First, make sure to pay off all outstanding balances with existing accounts, especially those from American Express.
 This includes not just the balance from your last statement, but all charges since your last statement closed, bringing your current balance to zero.
 And if you have balances on other credit cards, it can help to pay off the entire balance and then wait until after their statement periods ends, so that the zero balance is reported to the major consumer credit bureaus.

 With its $450 annual fee, many credit card users would find the American Express Platinum card to be an expensive card, but the Centurion card’s costs are much higher.
 One of the few facts about this card that American Express makes public is its annual fee, since card issuers are required to disclose the basic terms and conditions of all of its products.
 Currently, new cardmembers must pay a $7,500 initiation fee as well as a $2,500 annual fee.
 Therefore, there is an initial cost of $10,000 to open a Centurion Card account as well as a $2,500 annual payment each year to continue to be a Centurion cardmember.
-And while many credit cards offer additional cards for authorized users at no cost, each additional Centurion Card added to an account will incur another $2,500 annual fee.
+And while

 Other fees include a late payment fee and returned payment fee of $37.
 It’s also important to note that like many American Express cards, the Centurion Card is a charge card, not a credit card.
 This means that cardmembers are expected to pay each month’s statement balance in full and on-time.
 But like other American Express cards, it does offer Centurion cardmembers the option of enrolling in its Pay Over Time program, which can make the card work much like a credit card.

 If you fail to pay over two billing periods in a row, and you are not enrolled in Pay Over Time, then the late fee will be $37 or 2.99% of the past due amount, whichever is greater.
-Thankfully, there are no foreign transaction fees imposed on charges that are processed outside of the United States.
+Thankfully, there are

 The benefits offered to Centurion cardmembers are vast, but they appear to be based on the benefits offered to American Express Platinum cardholders, but with many enhancements.